 [Scroll down the page to see more images and prose – the page will continually be added to.
+Click on the photos to enlarge.
 Recommended screen size 125-150%.]

 Winter, when the days are grey, damp and overcast, the best place to be is indoors beside a warm fire.
 On cold, frosty days, especially when there is sunshine, it is quite different: the air is as crisp as the hoar underfoot, filling the lungs with its coolness yet bringing warming joy to the heart.
 Nature is silenced, the sense of magic is palpable.